an1604/AI-auto-form-filler/README.md

 ## Project Overview

-The **Auto Form Filler Chrome Extension** is designed to automate the process of filling dynamic or HTML forms on websites.
-Using the Google Gemini API, the extension utilizes user data from text or JSON files to accurately populate form fields, saving time and reducing manual input.
+The **Auto Form Filler Chrome Extension** is a tool designed to automate the process of filling dynamic or HTML forms on websites.
+The project leverages AI and communicates with an LLM (Large Language Model) to ensure accurate data population, even for unknown fields.
+While the Chrome extension interface is available, the actual form-filling functionality is currently managed by the Flask server, with future plans to integrate this feature into the Chrome extension.
+Contributions to this feature are highly welcomed!

 ## Features

-- **Automatic Form Filling**: Automatically fills form fields using user data.
+- **Automatic Form Filling**: Automatically fills form fields using user-provided data.
-- **Supports JSON and Text Files**: Upload user data in either JSON or text file format.
+- **Supports JSON Files**: Upload a `data.json` file containing personal information (e.g., CV details) to fill forms seamlessly.
-- **Integration with Google Gemini API**: Uses advanced AI to match user data with form fields.
-- **Track Filled Forms**: Keeps track of websites where forms have been filled.
+- **Server-Driven Form Filling**: The Flask server handles form submission, ensuring secure and accurate processing.
+- **LLM Integration**: Communicates with a Large Language Model to enhance the accuracy of information filled for unknown fields.
-- **User-Friendly Interface**: Easy-to-use Chrome extension interface.
+- **User-Friendly Interface**: Provides an intuitive interface for uploading and managing user data.
+- **Future Enhancements**: Work is ongoing to integrate form-filling capabilities directly into the Chrome extension.

+## Requirements

+- A `data.json` file containing personal information (e.g., CV details) structured as key-value pairs for form fields.
+- A valid Google Gemini API key (or equivalent).

 ## Installation